-If your goal is to increase engagement, gamification can do that.
-If your focus is on skill acquisition and enhancing performance, however, you can go beyond gamification and implement cognitive science methodologies.
-Create virtual environments that mirror real-life challenges and provide scalable training with less class time.
+If your goal is to increase engagement, gamification can definitely do that.
+If your focus is on skill acquisition and enhancing performance, you can go beyond gamification and implement cognitive science methodologies too.
+Create virtual environments that mirror real-life challenges and provide microlearning experiences to support continuous learning.

 Here are additional ideas for your inspiration: